-- our stage of development and business strategy and the material risks related to our business and industry; - external market conditions affecting the life sciences and biotechnology industry sectors; - U.S. and global economic conditions; - the likelihood of achieving a liquidity event for the holders of our common stock, such as an initial public offering or a sale of our company, given prevailing market conditions; and - the market value and volatility of comparable companies.
+- the estimated value of each security both outstanding and anticipated; - the anticipated capital structure that will directly impact the value of the currently outstanding securities; - our results of operations and financial position; - the status of our research and development efforts; - the composition of, and changes to, our management team and board of directors; - the lack of liquidity of our common stock as a private company; - our stage of development and business strategy and the material risks related to our business and industry; - external market conditions affecting the life sciences and biotechnology industry sectors; - U.S. and global economic conditions; - the likelihood of achieving a liquidity event for the holders of our common stock, such as an initial public offering or a sale of our company, given prevailing market conditions; and - the market value and volatility of comparable companies.